hex-digital/starter-nuxt3-new/docs/2. Features/Logging.md

 - `APP_LOG_LEVEL` defined in `.env`
 - Set to 1 if the the `NODE_ENV` defined on `process.env` is set to `production`
 - Otherwise, the fallback defined in the logger as the default mode (current 3, as set by Consola)

+## Integration with the Vue error handler

+There is a logging plugin at `~/plugins/logging/index.ts` which integrates the logger with Vue's error handler.

+This will log out errors that otherwise are swallowed up by Vue or not visible otherwise.

+This plugin also sets the log level for the logger for use in the app.